databendlabs/databend/website/blog/2023-02-01-databend-weekly-79.md

 ### Support Arrow Flight SQL Protocol

-Currently Databend support MySQL protocol, as an alternative to this Databend also should support Arrow Flight SQL protocol.
+Currently Databend supports the MySQL protocol, and it would be great if Databend could support the Arrow Flight SQL protocol as well.

-Typically lakehouse stores data in parquet file with MySQL protocol Databend has to do deserialization from parquet to arrow and then back to MySQL data types.
-Again on the caller end people use data frames or MySQL result iterators this also requires serialization of types.
-With Arrow Flight SQL all of these serialization costs can be avoided.
+Typically a lakehouse stores data in parquet files using the MySQL protocol while Databend has to do deserialization from parquet to arrow and then back to MySQL data types.
+Again on the caller end users use data frames or MySQL result iterators, which also requires serialization of types.
+With Arrow Flight SQL all of these back and forth serialization costs can be avoided.

 [Issue 9832: Feature: Support Arrow Flight SQL protocol](https://github.com/datafuselabs/databend/issues/9832)